snowyan/Diary/B_Splines.md

+### What is B-Splines
+* B-splines are defined by a polunomial degree and a sequence of knots(i.e. the number and position of knots).
+* Spline is a piecewise-polynomial function constructed using low degree polynomials which are continuously connected with smoothness conditions at joining points and the abscissas of these points are called 'knots'.
+The order of the spline m resembles the degree p of the used polynomial segments plus one (m = p +1) or the number of polynomials coefficients.( For instance, the cubic splines are constructed by third-degree polynomial and therefore, their order is m = 4).
+* The order of spline function determines the smoothness of picecewise-defined curve since the derivatives up to order m-2 of adjacent polynomial segments must fit together at joining points
+*  A spline function is determined by the degree of the polynomial "pieces", the polynomial coefficients and a collection of non descending knot values known as a knot vector or a knot sequence
+### What is B-splines useful
+* B-splines are very useful and popular tools for curve estimations in numerous applications.
+### Why we need to optimize B-splines
+### How we can optimize B-splines
+* Free knot splines
+* non-equidistant knot placement for the curve approximation
 ### What is global analytic function?
 * There is a point $x_0 \in \R$ such that the Taylor series of f at x_0 exists and converges to f on all of \R.
 * There is a point x_0 \in \R such that f has a power series at x_0 that converges to f on all of \R.